Skip to main content

 Alternatively, a staycation is the perfect way to really ‘switch off’ from a day job and find time to reconnect with family, focus on hobbies and personal enjoyment, relax and recharge, or take a short course and learn new skills.

-Independent hotels are in the best position to benefit from the current staycation boom.
+Independent hotels are in the best position to benefit from the current staycation trend.

-There are a few recommended methods to boost your chances of attracting more guests and driving more bookings…
+There are eight recommended methods to boost your chances of attracting more guests and driving more bookings:

 1. Localise your marketing